-SMEs vs larger corporates: which kinds of company offers the best work experience opportunities?
+SMEs vs larger corporates: what type of company offers the best work experience opportunities?

 Both large companies and small to medium enterprises (SMEs) can provide equally valuable opportunities to those on work experience, however there can be differences in the types of work you'll get to undertake.
 With that in mind it is important to think about what you want to gain from your placements when deciding which companies to apply to.

 Of course the best course of action would be to take on a range of placements at different sized establishments, as a solutions engineer at Zonith UK highlights.

 "Small companies will normally give you more responsibility but large companies will be working on bigger projects and have a more formal training structure," he says.
 "Try to work for both!"